turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlebuilder_api.rst

     var uvMap = result.uvMap;

 ``graphicsDevice``
-    A `GraphicsDevice` object used to create the newly packed texture and to perform required draw calls to render input textures into the packed texture on the GPU.
+    A :ref:`GraphicsDevice <graphicsdevice>` object used to create the newly packed texture and to perform required draw calls to render input textures into the packed texture on the GPU.

 ``texturesArray``
-    An Array of `Texture` objects to be packed on the GPU.
+    An Array of :ref:`Texture <texture>` objects to be packed on the GPU.
 These textures need not be mipmapped, and repetitions are permitted.

 ``borderShrink`` (Optional)
     Default value 4.
 This parameter controls how much input textures are shrunk so as to retain a border around regions of the packed textures without requiring the total size of the packed texture to be increased.